esphome/esphome-docs/components/lvgl.rst

 ``lvgl.indicator.line.update`` :ref:`action <config-action>` updates the indicator needle ``value``, similarly to way :ref:`lvgl.widget.update <lvgl-objupd-act>` action is used for the common styles, states or flags.

+The needle line using the line style properties, as well as the background properties to draw a square (or circle) on the pivot of the needles.
+Padding makes the square larger.

 **Example:**